taw00/howto/howto-deploy-ghost-on-fedora.md

 sudo setenforce permissive
 ```

-And to ensure it sticks after reboot...
+To ensure it sticks after reboot...
-And then edit `/etc/selinux/config` and set `SELINUX=permissive`
+Edit `/etc/selinux/config` and set `SELINUX=permissive`

-> _Extra credit work._
+> _Extra credit work..._
 > If you can figure out how to get SELinux to work with ghost proxying things to port 2368, more power to you.
 I got stuck here:
 > * I examined `/var/log/audit/audit.log` (after full installation)
 > * I even used `audit2why` and `sealert` to analysize things
 > * I ran this: `sudo semanage port -a -t http_port_t -p tcp 2368 ; sudo semanage port -l|grep http`
 > * I then restarted nginx and tried again.
-Dunno.
-Not working
+But I couldn't get it to work.

 ### [5] Crank up nginx